NeuroJSON/jnifti/JNifTi_specification.md

 formats - to efficiently store and exchange neuroimaging scans, the associated metadata and auxiliary measurements.
 Any previously generated NIFTI-1/2 file can be 100% mapped to a JNifTi document without losing any information.
-However, JNifTi greatly expands the flexibility of NIFTI-1/2 format and removed their inherent limitations, allowing the storage of multiple datasets, data compression, flexible data grouping and user-defined metadata fields.
+However, JNifTi greatly expands the flexibility of NIFTI-1/2 format and removes their inherent limitations, allowing the storage of multiple datasets, data compression, flexible data grouping and user-defined metadata fields.

 By using JSON/UBJSON compatible JData constructs, JNifTi provides a highly portable, versatile and extensible framework to store a large variety of neuroanatomical and functional image data.
-Both formats are human-readable with self-explanatory keywords.
-The wide-spread availability of JSON and UBJSON parser, as well as the simple underlying syntax allows one to easily share, parse and process these data files, without introducing extensive programming overhead.
+Both text and binary formats are readable with self-explanatory keywords.
+The broad availability of JSON and UBJSON parsers, along with the simple underlying syntax, allows one to easily share, parse and process such data files without imposing extensive programming overhead.
 The flexible data organization and referencing mechanisms offered by the underlying JData specification make it possible to record and share large scale complex neuroimaging datasets among researchers, clinicians and data scientists.